mdda/mdda.github.io/_posts/AI/2015-08-31-eligibility-traces.md

 to the states/actions that lead to them seem very reminiscent of activation potentials.

-*  Also, aiming for minimum fit error is the same as optimising for least surprise, which is the same as making predictions that are as un-surprising as possible
+*  Also, aiming for minimum fit error is the same as optimising for least surprise, which is the same as making predictions that are as un-surprising as possible.

-*
+*  Refactoring a complex model into a simpler/sparser one seems likely to have generalization benefits, since Occam's razor can be cleanly applied.
+Can the information content be used to impute the factorization?

+*  Wouldn't it be nice to impute a descriptive sparse (e.g. 2-3% of ~10k of activations) version of the (say) 500 reals embedding vectors, in such a way that sense-dependencies could lead to improvements among mutually-related concepts?  (so embed -> factorize -> re-embed (with factorised structure to boost senses of all words) -> factorize, etc)